Fears for the economy should weigh on equities – 04/25/2022 at 07:56

 The Nikkei in Tokyo fell 1.84% on global concerns over Fed monetary policy.

-In China, the CSI 300 drops 2.4%, the lowest since June 2020, and the SSE Composite index loses 2.63%, the concern about the economic damage of the containment in Shanghai and the timidity of the stimulus measures taken so far denting market sentiment.
+In China, the CSI 300 drops 2.4%, the lowest since June 2020, and the SSE Composite index loses 2.63%, the concern regarding the economic damage of the containment in Shanghai and the timidity of the stimulus measures taken so far denting market sentiment.

 Authorities in Beijing, which have identified 47 locally transmitted cases of COVID-19 since Friday, ordered residents of an area of the capital’s largest district on Monday not to leave the area for non-essential reasons, TV reports. of state.